daniel-vera-g/KryptographieGFS/README.md

-# KryptographieGFS
+# Cryptography GFS

-This repo contains the files of my Kryptographie GFS.
+This repository contains the files of my cryptography GFS for.
-It is Intendet to give an Introduction to the cryptographie behind the Blockchain
+It is Intended to give an introduction to the cryptography behind the Blockchain.